GrapesJS/grapesjs/docs/modules/Commands.md

 }
 ```

-The key of the result object tells you the active command, the value is the last return of the `run` command, in our case is `undefined` because we don't return anything, but it's up to your implementation decide what to return and if you actually need it.
+The key of the result object tells you the active command, the value is the last return of the `run` command, in our case is `undefined` because we didn't return anything, but it's up to your implementation decide what to return and if you actually need it.

 ```js
 // Let's return something